pradeephubgit/questdb.io/docs/reference/sql/order-by.md

 ratings ORDER BY userId, rating DESC;
 ```

-## Resources management
+## Resource management

 :::caution

-Ordering data requires holding it in RAM.
-For large operations, we suggest you
+Since ordering requires holding the data in RAM, check if you have sufficient memory
-check you have sufficient memory to perform the operation.
+when performing large operations.

 :::